apache/airflow/BREEZE.rst

   /opt/airflow - Contains sources of Airflow mounted from the host (AIRFLOW_SOURCES).
   /root/airflow - Contains all the "dynamic" Airflow files (AIRFLOW_HOME), such as:
       airflow.db - sqlite database in case sqlite is used;
-      dags - folder with non-test dags (test dags are in /opt/airflow/tests/dags);
       logs - logs from Airflow executions;
       unittest.cfg - unit test configuration generated when entering the environment;
       webserver_config.py - webserver configuration generated when running Airflow in the container.
+  /files - files mounted from "files" folder in your sources.
+You can edit them in the host as well
+      dags - this is the folder where Airflow DAGs are read from

 Note that when running in your local environment, the ``/root/airflow/logs`` folder is actually mounted from your ``logs`` directory in the Airflow sources, so all logs created in the container are automatically